 Below is a step-by-step guide to painting a wrought iron fence, including how to remove rusted and pitted paint.

-The failure or success of a paint job depends upon moisture and temperature levels, so you should be certain the local weather conditions are suitable before you begin.
+1. Prepare for a Successful Paint Job The failure or success of a paint job depends upon moisture and temperature levels, so you should be certain the local weather conditions are suitable before you begin.
 For example, be sure humidity levels aren't excessively high and that temperatures aren't below 50 degrees or above 85 degrees Fahrenheit.
 In addition, it is best to paint on a cloudy day, if possible, and avoid direct sunlight for best results.

 In addition, you should take steps to protect the area around the fence when painting.
 Use tape and newspaper to cover areas where overspray could be a problem.
 If necessary, edge around the fence with a grass trimmer to keep weeds and other plant growth from interfering with the painting process.